-The 2013 corporate objectives and relative weightings assigned to each objective were as follows:
+The 2014 corporate objectives and relative weightings assigned to each objective were as follows:

-- Research and Development objective to complete post hoc analysis of the Phase III clinical trial for primary liver cancer (the HEAT Study) (10%). - 2.
-Research and Development objective to initiate and complete non-clinical experiments to test hypotheses that further support development of ThermoDox for HCC and to support clinical and registrational proposals for FDA review.
-If bridging or an expanded clinical study is required for primary liver cancer, submission of such study to occur within the calendar year 2013 (10%). - 3.
-Research and Development objective to follow patients in the HEAT Study, reporting on a quarterly basis, to determine overall survival benefit (10%). - 4.
-Regulatory objective to prepare final drafts of the Chemical Manufacturing Controls (CMC) and Pre-Clinical sections of the NDA Filing anticipating agreement with the FDA for a submission by the end of 2013 (4%). - 5.
-Research and Development objective to initiate a PK Study within the Phase II study for recurrent chest wall breast cancer (the DIGNITY Study) with an objective to develop data supportive of a second manufacturing site with 13 patients treated by the end of 2013 (5%). - 6.
-Corporate Development objective to identify an acquisition or merger target, develop and execute a plan to finance such an acquisition or merger, raise capital to support on-going development and to ensure the overall capital strength of the Company and complete at least one agreement with a strategic partner (40%). - 7.
-Financial objectives to manage cash and operating expenses, achieve and maintain a market cap/share price equivalent to comparison groups, ensure that all listing requirements are achieved and maintained.
-(21%).
+- 1. Research and Development objective to initiate the Phase III clinical trial for primary liver cancer (the OPTIMA Study) including all regulatory submissions and commence enrollment with first patient enrolled in the second quarter of 2014 (24%). - 2.
+Research and Development objective to establish and report on clinical trial quality metrics (10%).

+- 3. Research and Development objective to submit and abstract of the HEAT Study for presentation at the 2014 ASCO Annual Meeting. - 4.
+Regulatory objectives relating to compliance with relevant regulatory requirements (10%). - 5.
+Chemical Manufacturing and Control objective to supply ThermoDox® from at least two separate sources in quantities and locations to meet regulatory requirements for approval of the USFDA and EMA as well as assure availability and quantities to support the OPTIMA Study (10%). - 6.
+Corporate Development objective to identify an acquisition or merger target (15%). - 7.
+Develop and execute a plan to finance such an acquisition or merger, raise capital to support on-going development and to ensure the overall capital strength of the Company (15%). - 8.
+Financial objectives to manage cash and operating expenses, achieve and maintain a market cap/share price equivalent to comparison groups, continued compliance with listing requirements (10%).

-These performance objectives served as the corporate performance objectives under the incentive compensation plan for 2013.
-Research and development, manufacturing and regulatory goals comprised 39% of the corporate performance objectives for 2013, with an additional 61% relating to corporate development, financial and organizational objectives that we believe were critical to the support of our drug candidate pipeline.
-We believe this mix of corporate goals was not only an appropriate measure of achievement in 2013, but also represents objectives important to building the long-term foundation of our business.
+These performance objectives served as the corporate performance objectives under the incentive compensation plan for 2014.
+Research and development, manufacturing and regulatory goals comprised 60% of the corporate performance objectives for 2014, with an additional 40% relating to corporate development, financial and organizational objectives that we believe were critical to the development of our drug candidate pipeline.
+We believe this mix of corporate goals was not only an appropriate measure of achievement in 2014, but also represents objectives important to building the long-term foundation of our business.

-A report of the achievement of our 2013 corporate objectives was prepared by our executive management team and was then reviewed and assessed by the Compensation Committee.
-Based on this review and assessment, the Compensation Committee determined that four of the corporate goals identified above (1 through 3 and 7) were met.
-The other three goals (4, 5 and 6) were not fully met and partial credit was given for these goals.
-Partial credit was given based on the level of achievement that, while not meeting the full corporate objective, nevertheless represented significant achievement towards that objective that the Compensation Committee determined that significant accomplishments outside of established corporate objectives, including the company's progress in certain partnerships and collaborations, advances in clinical development, and attainment of certain financial objectives, should be factored into the determination of the corporate performance rating.
-Accordingly, the Compensation Committee determined in its judgement that the corporate performance rating under the incentive compensation plan was 81.4% for 2013 and that the maximum bonus pool for 2013 would be funded at 81.4% of the target bonus level.
-The bonuses awarded to the Named Executive Officers for 2013 fell within the guidelines we established under the incentive compensation plan.
+A report of the achievement of our 2014 corporate objectives was prepared by our executive management team and was then reviewed and assessed by the Compensation Committee.
+Based on this review and assessment, the Compensation Committee determined that four of the corporate goals identified above (3, 4, 6 and 7) were met.
+The other four goals (1, 2, 5 and 8) were not fully met and partial credit was given for these goals.
+Partial credit was given based on the level of achievement that, while not meeting the full corporate objective, nevertheless represented significant achievement towards that objective that the Compensation Committee determined warranted a proportional award.
+The Compensation Committee also determined that significant accomplishments outside of established corporate objectives, including the Company's progress in certain partnerships and collaborations, advances in clinical development, and attainment of certain financial objectives, should be factored into the determination of the corporate performance rating.
+Accordingly, the Compensation Committee determined in its judgment that the corporate performance rating under the incentive compensation plan was 74% for 2014 and that the maximum bonus pool for 2014 would be funded at 65% of the target bonus level.
+The bonuses awarded to the Named Executive Officers for 2014 fell within the guidelines we established under the incentive compensation plan.